Matching Queues, Flexibility and Incentives: Introduction

-A second application is of gig-economy workers opting in for different types of jobs on the same platform.
+As a second application, consider gig-economy workers opting in for different types of jobs on the same platform.
 For example, Uber's driver partners can decide to receive UberEats (on-demand food delivery) jobs, or Uber rides jobs, or both (see \Cref{fig:uber_3}).
-Drivers often are capable of doing both types of jobs, though private information such as whether a driver is accompanied by a friend in her car on a particular day may prevent them from doing a certain job.
-To ensure higher service level, it is preferable if the flexible drivers make themselves dispatchable for both types of jobs.
-However, flexible drivers may have an incentive to restrict themselves to only one type of job, if doing so gives them higher priority for those jobs and reduces their waiting times.
-We refer interested readers to popular posts from online forums (see e.g., \citealt{UberXEat31:online, Separate16:online}) where experienced drivers discuss strategies of misreporting their flexibility to gain priority of certain jobs.
-The challenges were exacerbate during COVID-19 outbreak, where the demand for delivery dramatically increased.
+Drivers often are capable of doing both types of jobs, though private information, such as whether a driver is accompanied by a friend in her car on a particular day, may prevent them from doing a certain job.
+To ensure a higher service level, it is preferable if the flexible drivers make themselves dispatchable for both types of jobs.
+However, flexible drivers may have an incentive to restrict themselves to only one type of job if doing so gives them higher priority for those jobs and reduces their waiting times.
+We refer interested readers to popular posts from online forums (see e.g., \citealt{UberXEat31:online, uberpeopledest,Separate16:online}) where experienced drivers discuss strategies of misreporting their flexibility to gain priority for certain jobs.

+The use of monetary incentives can potentially alleviate these strategic concerns, but in many practical settings, monetary incentives are restricted by regulation, or business constraints.
+For example, in 2019 Uber experimented with a 30\% earning penalty on drivers using destination mode, and evenly distributed these reduced earnings to drivers not on destination mode \citep{uber30}.
+The driver feedback was negative (see driver discussions in \citealt{uber30driver}).
+In addition, paying drivers differently based on their levels of flexibility does not align with the changing regulatory environment (see \citealt{CaliforniaAB5} and \citealt{CaliforniaProp22Official}).
+Ridesharing platforms are moving towards giving driver partners more flexibility and transparency, including sharing trip information upfront, as well as providing drivers the options to accept or decline any trips \emph{without} any penalties.